Tips and Tricks to Make Winter Travel Easier

 Keep the Kids Warm and Entertained

 Is this a family trip?
-Kyle Kroeger, founder of ViaTravelers, has been to more than 10 countries and 10 national parks with a small child this year alone, so he knows what he's talking about with these tricks to help keep kids comfortable on the road.
+Kyle Kroeger, founder of ViaTravelers, has been to more than 10 countries and 10 national parks with a small child, so he knows what he's talking about with these tricks to help keep kids comfortable on the road.

 Kroeger recommends keeping blankets handy to bundle kids up if (or when...) they get cold, and having a car adapter or external power source on hand to keep tablets charged on a plane or in the car, to help keep your kids entertained.